Robinsons Brewery: Distribution

 The brewery supplies its own estate of just over 300 public houses, mostly in North West England, but including more than 30 in North Wales.
 It also sells to the free trade.
 In addition, the company provides casking, kegging and bottling services to other brewers from their site at Bredbury, a short distance from the main Unicorn Brewery.

 Brewery

-The Unicorn Brewery is a traditional tower type and is one of the few such buildings still being used in its original capacity.
+The Unicorn Brewery is a traditional tower type and was one of the few such buildings still being used in its original capacity until production moved to Bredbury in 2024.